 Photo credits: Rear Window, Basic Instinct, Some Like It Hot, Grease, Breakfast at Tiffanys

-This is a sponsored post for which I have been compensated by John Lewis.
+This post was written in collaboration with John Lewis John Lewis.
 All opinions are my own, however, and 100% honest.